cognitedata/rocket-enumform/README.md

 ## status

-Works but not unit tested, nor have local testing affordances been added yet.
+Works but not unit tested, nor have local testing affordances for users been added yet.

+Supports rust stable and nightly, matching Rocket.

 ## Code of conduct